Skip to main content

 With the inaugural season beginning in January 2022, training is already underway so the East London Phoenix's squad of international stars are ready for the first tip-off.
 Joining Amy Conroy in the squad are Charlotte Thornton White, Fi Tillman, Freya Levy, Curran Brown, Evelyn Roberts, Beth Wheeler and Nik Terrell.

-Head coach, Michael Hanson-Morris, said, "It's a huge step forward for the British game to be able to give domestic players an opportunity to showcase their talent, and for the sport as whole to continue to increase the awareness and opportunities Wheelchair Basketball can provide.
+Head coach, Michael Hanson-Morris, said, "It's a huge step forward for the British game to be able to give domestic players an opportunity to showcase their talent, and for the sport as a whole to continue to increase the awareness and opportunities Wheelchair Basketball can provide.

 "It's exciting to be able to offer players an opportunity to have a more elite mindset and hopefully some opportunities they haven't had before despite appearing at a combination of major events including Junior and Senior World Championships.
-Our group are really excited for this experience and journey and looking forward to opening day in January."
+Our group are really excited about this experience and journey and looking forward to opening day in January."

 Player Freya Levy, said, "To sign with East London Phoenix means a lot.
 The facilities at UEL are among the best in the country, and along with an incredible group of women, we're in great shape to make an impact in the league.
 I cannot wait to get started.

-"I hope this inspires the next generation to get involved in one of the most inclusive and fast paced disability sports available and shows young disabled girls that anything is possible with a great team behind you."
+"I hope this inspires the next generation to get involved in one of the most inclusive and fast-paced disability sports available and shows young disabled girls that anything is possible with a great team behind you."

 Lisa Pearce, British Wheelchair Basketball’s chief executive, added, "We saw how the nation got behind the sport during the Paralympic Games, so I'm really excited to create more opportunities for people to watch wheelchair basketball in the UK.
 The teams include a range of leading players and up-and-coming talent, so it's going to be a hugely interesting league to watch evolve.